rsdoiel/antenna/science_and_technology.md

 date: 2025-05-06, updated: 2025-05-06, from: The Register (UK I.T.
 News)

-<h4>And declares hypervisor independence after being tied to vSphere</h4> <p>Omnissa, the company that acquired VMware’s end-user compute portfolio, is moving beyond its traditional territory of managing endpoint devices and into server management.…</p>
+<h4>And declares hypervisor independence after being tied to vSphere</h4> <p>Omnissa, the former VMware end-user compute business spun out last year as an independent company, is moving beyond its traditional territory of managing endpoint devices and into server management.…</p>

 <br>